If you think these surprisingly unhealthy diet foods are helping you reduce fat and calories, you might want to think again.

 This iconic diet snack of the 1980s remains a versatile, yet bland substitute for bread or crackers.
 Rice cakes are low in calories and fat, but make the unhealthy diet foods list for a reason.
 They are 80% carbohydrate with glycemic index rating as high as 91 (pure glucose has a rating of 100).
 A small baked potato, on the other hand, is only 23% carbohydrate, which won’t cause a blood sugar spike and will leave you more satisfied.

 First of all, margarine is not natural.
 Hydrogen is added to vegetable oil to make a semi-solid spread.
 The more solid a margarine is, the more trans fat it contains–as much as 3 grams per tablespoon.
 The artificial ingredients and synthetic vitamins in these butter substitutes do nothing to boost your immune system.
-On the other hand, real butter is one of the best dietary sources of Vitamin A and rich in selenium.
+On the other hand, real butter is one of the best dietary sources of vitamin A and is rich in selenium.
 Because it is full fat, butter tastes better and is more satisfying.
-Ditch artificial spreads and add extra virgin olive oil, as well as a handful of nuts to your daily diet to reduce the risk of heart disease, stroke, dementia and cancer.
+Ditch artificial spreads and add extra virgin olive oil and a handful of nuts to your daily diet to reduce the risk of heart disease, stroke, dementia, and cancer.

 When you drink a diet soda, you’re not digesting any calories–but you aren’t doing your body any favors either.
 Artificial sweeteners like aspartame and saccharin trigger insulin, which sends your body into fat storage mode and leads to weight gain.
 This is just one of the many reasons diet sodas make the list of unhealthy diet foods.
 In addition to harmful artificial sweeteners, diet sodas contain citric acid, which weakens tooth enamel over time.
 Try adding superfruit juice concentrates to mineral water for a healthier alternative.